Next-Generation Creators –

 Win, Lose or Draw: The Drawing Competition

 Created by the teams that won last year’s PROJECT HASHTAG (#) contest, the PROJECT HASHTAG 2020 exhibition highlights the creative flair of the next generation.
-From artists to film writers, dancers to architects – and more – the project gives these young and talented visionaries the opportunity to showcase their creations in one of the world’s most revered art establishments.
+The project is open to everyone in all artistic fields, including but not limited to artists, flim writers, dancers, architects, etc. It is designed to give young creative talents the opportunity to showcase their creations in one of the world’s most revered art establishments.

-By embracing the open spirit of the hashtag, the project has become a colorful platform from which to promote and encourage progressive ideas and open collaborations across diverse fields of creativity.
+By embracing the open spirit of the hashtag, the project has become a launchpad for the next-generation of artists and creators from a variety of different fields.
 Having been unveiled via a live broadcasting live on the MMCA’s YouTube Channel, the exhibition is now open for curious art lovers to witness in person at the MMCA Seoul, right the way through to 30 September 2020.